pipermintwala/extract-google-advertiser-data/README.md

 # extract-google-advertiser-data
-extract various names,ids of google advertisers
+extract various names,ids of google advertisers using selenium-wire

+to:do-
+add a more roboust solution to extract more advertisers by permuting through characters grouping,cleanig the obtained JSON data and converting it into CSVS